haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuLib/README.md

 The classes it contains are:

 ### [`ArchiveFile`](Archive/ArchiveFile.cs)
-This is the top level class which abstracts the `.bin` file itself.
+This is the top-level class which abstracts the `.bin` file itself.
 It's a generic class which can be instantiated to contain a list of files of any of the other classes in this namespace.
 It contains methods for instantiating all of the files in a given archive and keeping track of their offsets and file sizes.